SamuelPCarter/samuelpcarter.github.io/Itinerary.md

 layout: page
 title: Itinerary
 ---
+I'm planning to hike for about 4.6 months.
+You're welcome to come meet me on the trail and hike for a bit.
+Bring some good food while you're at it.

+All credit is due Craig Giffin for his fabulous PCT trail [planner](https://pctplanner.com/).
+I would have been hopelessly dateless without it.
+All dates are subject to change but, oh what the heck, here's the schedule.

 Currently we have completed 246 miles on the Pacific Crest Trail

 | Resupply Location | Days | Miles | Elevation Gain-Ft. | Scheduled Arrival | Actual IN | Actual OUT |